MrKumaPants/js-coding-challenge/README.md

 ## Instructions

-1. Create a **private** Github repository called "Stoplight Coding Challenge" and invite me: [https://github.com/lottamus](https://github.com/lottamus)
+1. Create a Github repository called "Stoplight Coding Challenge" and invite me: [https://github.com/lottamus](https://github.com/lottamus)
 2. Clone this repository and push the code to your new repository.
 3. Install all the dependencies: `yarn`
 4. [Load the extension in Chrome](#load-the-extension-in-chrome)